top of page

 They will give us unexplainable abilities to survive childhoods that seem impossible.

 As children, we are defenseless; we are clinging to caregivers for protection.
 But what if they can't do it?
-What if they are the ones who hurt us?
+What if they are the ones hurting us?
 What if they aren't there at all?

 My body-mind gave me access to the hallway of my life.
-It stretched far before me with smooth mint green walls interrupted by wooden doors, one after the other after the other.
-I reached out, pulling the bronze door knobs, opening it to slowly to witness what had been hidden for so long.
+It stretched far before me with smooth mint green walls interrupted by wooden doors— one after another after another.
+I reached out, pulling the bronze door knobs, opening it slowly, bracing to witness what had been hidden there for so long.

 These forgotten experiences emerged first within my body through visceral, physical sensations.
-Then vague images bubbled up through what felt like a thick, black bath of oil, slowly becoming visible.
-Eventually, the images created a whole memory.
+Then vague images bubbled up through what felt like a thick, black oil— slowly becoming visible.
+Eventually, the images created a entire memories.

 These experiences were unbearable to hold as a child.
 Developmentally, I was unable to comprehend what had occurred.
-This is when my band of wolves arrived.
-They circled what I could never have managed and forced them into these rooms designed solely to keep me safe.
+This was when my band of wolves arrived— the dissociation that is our greatest survival tool.
+They circled what I could never have managed, locking it away in rooms designed solely to keep me safe.

 If my wolves of protection hadn't come forward, I would have been annihilated..

-While the body-mind does its absolute best to protect us, it is impossible to erase our trauma from our bodies.
-No matter what, these memories will remain active within our physical bodies.
-The body-mind has its limits.
+While the body-mind does its absolute best to protect us, it is impossible to erase trauma from our bodies.
+No matter what, memories will remain active through somatic experiences...and even our wolves have their limits.

-It is impossible to fully heal without this connection.
-It can take time to cross this unconscious barrier, but it is available to all of us.
+Yet, it is impossible to fully heal without the body and mind reintegrating.
+While it can take time to cross this unconscious barrier, fully engaging our bodies is available us all.

-There are many avenues to meet the body to support your healing from complex trauma.
-A few methods are eye movement desensitization, internal family systems, life centered therapy, and yoga therapy
+There are many avenues to meet the body as you journey towards healing from complex trauma.
+A few methods are Eye Movement Desensitization, Internal Family Systems, Life Centered Therapy, and yoga therapy

-If you have resonated with this entry, I invite you to follow my blog as I continue to share my journey, my professional knowledge, and wisdom.
+If you have resonated with this entry, I invite you to follow my blog as I continue to share my journey, professional knowledge, and life wisdom.

 All Good Things.

-Sarah Dionne is a psychotherapist, supervisor, and spiritual guide in MA.
-She is currently in Seminary at the Tree Of Life Interfaith Temple.
+Sarah Dionne, MSW, LICSW is a supervisor, consultant, and trainer.
+Also, She is currently in Seminary at the Tree Of Life Interfaith Temple to be ordained as an Interfaith reverend in late 2026

 Comments